citizenos/citizenos-fe-old/README.md

 # CitizenOS-FE
 CitizenOS front-end web application

+**IN DEVELOPMENT - Will replace https://citizenos.com FE application by the end of 2016**

 ## Running locally

 * Add to dev.citizenos.com to your hosts file - `127.0.0.1 dev.citizenos.com`